-The purpose of the Institutional Review Board (IRB) is to protect the rights and welfare of humans participating as subjects in research.
+Research conducted by Bellevue College affiliates using human participants is overseen by Bellevue College’s IRB.
+Its purpose is to facilitate human subjects research and to ensure the rights and welfare of human subjects are protected during their participation.
 To accomplish this purpose, the IRB uses a group process to review research protocols and related materials to ensure the rights and welfare of human subjects are protected.

 The IRB reviews and approves all behavioral research activities involving human subjects at Bellevue College through guidelines established for the Code of Federal Regulations established by the Office of Health and Human Services.
 If you are conducting research, you may not solicit subject participation or begin data collection until your research has received written approval from the IRB.
 The Bellevue College IRB only reviews projects with direct ties to the Bellevue College community.

 The IRB is composed of faculty members, administrators and a member from the community.
 The human subjects review process is administered through the Office of Effectiveness and Strategic Planning.

 Related College Policies and Procedures

 Office for Human Research Protections- The Office for Human Research Protections (OHRP) provides leadership in the protection of the rights, welfare, and wellbeing of subjects involved in research conducted or supported by the U.S. Department of Health and Human Services (HHS).
 OHRP helps ensure this by providing clarification and guidance, developing educational programs and materials, maintaining regulatory oversight, and providing advice on ethical and regulatory issues in biomedical and social-behavioral research.